Lecrapouille/PlantUMLStatecharts/README.md

 This repository also contains several more evolved [examples](examples/README.md) of statecharts the tool can parse.
-For people not sure on how state machines work, there are several links on courses in the last section of this document.
+For people not sure on how state machines work, there are several links explaining them given the last section of this document.

 ## Limitation: what the tools cannot offer to you